Elvis Costello: 2000s

-The song "Scarlet Tide" (co-written by Costello and T-Bone Burnett and used in the film Cold Mountain) was nominated for a 2004 Academy Award; he performed it at the awards ceremony with Alison Krauss, who sang the song on the official soundtrack.
+The song "Scarlet Tide" (co-written by Costello and T Bone Burnett and used in the film Cold Mountain) was nominated for a 2004 Academy Award; he performed it at the awards ceremony with Alison Krauss, who sang the song on the official soundtrack.
 Costello co-wrote many songs on Krall's 2004 CD, The Girl in the Other Room, the first of hers to feature several original compositions.
 In July 2004, Costello's first full-scale orchestral work, Il Sogno, was performed in New York.
-The work, a ballet after Shakespeare's A Midsummer Night's Dream, was commissioned by Italian dance troupe Aterballeto, and received critical acclaim from the classical music critics.
+The work, a ballet based on Shakespeare's A Midsummer Night's Dream, was commissioned by Italian dance troupe Aterballeto, and received critical acclaim from classical music critics.
 Performed by the London Symphony Orchestra, conducted by Michael Tilson Thomas, the recording was released on CD in September by Deutsche Grammophon.
 In September 2004, Costello released the album The Delivery Man, recorded in Oxford, Mississippi, on Lost Highway Records, and it was hailed as one of his best.

 A CD recording of a collaboration with Marian McPartland on her show Piano Jazz was released in 2005.
 It featured Costello singing six jazz standards and two of his own songs, accompanied by McPartland on piano.
-In November, Costello started recording a new album with Allen Toussaint and producer Joe Henry.
-The River in Reverse was released in the UK on the Verve label the following year in May.

 A 2005 tour included a gig at Glastonbury that Costello considered so dreadful that he said "I don't care if I ever play England again.
 That gig made up my mind I wouldn't come back.
 I don't get along with it.
 We lost touch.
 It's 25 years since I lived there.
 I don't dig it, they don't dig me....British music fans don't have the same attitude to age as they do in America, where young people come to check out, say Willie Nelson.
 They feel some connection with him and find a role for that music in their lives".

+In 2005, Costello performed with Green Day frontman Billie Joe Armstrong.
+They played both Costello and Green Day songs together, including "Alison", "No Action", "Basket Case" and "Good Riddance (Time of Your Life)".

-After Hurricane Katrina, Costello and Allen Toussaint performed in New York at a series of Hurricane Relief benefit concerts in September 2006.
-By week's end, Costello had written "The River in Reverse", performed it with Toussaint and discussed plans for an album with Verve Records executives.
-The result was Costello's The River in Reverse which is a collaboration with New Orleanian, Allen Toussaint and recorded with The Crescent City Horns.
+In November, Costello started recording a new album with Allen Toussaint and producer Joe Henry.
+Costello had a collaborative history with Toussaint, beginning with a couple of scattered album tracks in the 1980s.
+In September 2006, Costello and Allen Toussaint performed in New York at a series of benefit concerts for victims of Hurricane Katrina.
+By week's end, Costello had written The River in Reverse, performed it with Toussaint and discussed plans for an album with Verve Records executives.
 Costello turned to older songs to reflect the national malaise at the time.